South West of England Bat Conference

 - Five minute bat group spotlight sessions will be scheduled between the main talks during the day

-Delegates may also choose one 90 minute workshop: Basic bat identification; Infection control for High Risk Bats; Introduction to QGIS for bat groups; Is That A Bat? - Bat Social Calls & Confusing Non-bat Sounds; Introducing the Anabat Scout; Visualising and presenting all that bat data: a world beyond the spreadsheet; and Safeguarding for Bat Groups.
+Delegates may also choose one 90 minute workshop: Basic bat identification; Infection control for High Risk Bats; Introduction to QGIS for bat groups; Is That A Bat? - Bat Social Calls & Confusing Non-bat Sounds (fully booked); Introducing the Anabat Scout; Visualising and presenting all that bat data: a world beyond the spreadsheet (fully booked); and Safeguarding for Bat Groups.

 There will be an opportunity during the final afternoon session to discuss the priorities for bat conservation in the South West of England.